Van Go? Van Gof? Van Gog? They're all wrong, Van Gogh experts say

 But the audio guide for the installation, created by the Van Gogh Museum in Amsterdam, has raised a few eyebrows because it gives the artist's last name as "Van Go," the typical American pronunciation.
 In Britain, people tend to say "Van Gof."

-The guide's choice of "Van Go" sparked discussion at the press conference between the Dutch ambassador to the UK, Simon Smits; Adriaan Dönszelmann, managing director of the Van Gogh Museum; and the artist's great-grandnephew, Willem van Gogh.
+The guide's choice of "Van Go" sparked discussion at the news conference between the Dutch ambassador to the UK, Simon Smits; Adriaan Dönszelmann, managing director of the Van Gogh Museum; and the artist's great-grandnephew, Willem van Gogh.

-Martin Bailey, author of "Starry Night: Van Gogh at the Asylum," told CNN there are yet more variations on the name across the world -- and it even affected how the legendary artist signed his paintings.
+Martin Bailey, author of "Starry Night: Van Gogh at the Asylum," told CNN Style there are yet more variations on the name across the world -- and it even affected how the legendary artist signed his paintings.

 "There's an audio guide you go around with (at the London exhibition) and they pronounce it 'Go,' as they do in America," said Bailey, who writes a blog about Van Gogh for The Art Newspaper.